-(5) Roughage requirement [t at 15% mc] = livestock[number] annual roughage intake [t at 15% mc per head and year]
+(5) Roughage requirement = livestock [number] annual feed intake [t per head and year]

 Roughage uptake may be covered from grass type fodder crops, hay or silage or from grazing.
 To estimate biomass uptake by grazing, total roughage uptake has to be reduced by the amount of available fodder crops and biomass harvest from grassland (item 1.2.3) (equation (6)).